usnistgov/SDNist/README.md

 ### Brief Setup Instructions

 SDNist v1.4 requires Python version 3.7 or greater.
-If you have installed a previous version of the SDNist library, we recommend uninstalling or installing v1.4 in a virtual environment. v1.4 can be installed via [Release 1.4.0b](https://github.com/usnistgov/SDNist/releases/tag/v1.4.1-b.1) or via the Pypi server (`pip install sdnist==1.4`).
+If you have installed a previous version of the SDNist library, we recommend uninstalling or installing v1.4 in a virtual environment. v1.4 can be installed via [Release 1.4.0b](https://github.com/usnistgov/SDNist/releases/tag/v1.4.1-b.1).
 The NIST Diverse Community Exceprt data will download on the fly.

 ### Detailed Setup Instructions